-During CY 2019, 81.42 percent of all records reviewed were complete, an increase from 79.2 percent during CY 2018.
-Analysis indicated the year-to-year difference in the complete record submission rates is likely due to normal variation or chance.
+Almost 88 percent (87.6) of all records reviewed were complete during CY 2020, an increase from 81.4 percent during CY 2019.
+Analysis indicated the year-to-year difference in the complete record submission rates is likely attributable to actions of the clinics, and is unlikely to be the result of normal variation or chance.